 The researcher proposed for the visiting professorship must not already be active in Sweden.
 The researcher must also be aware of the nomination and what acceptance of the professorship entails.
 If the nominated candidate declines to accept the professorship, the higher education institution (HEI) cannot propose a replacement.

 The visiting professor is expected to participate in the department’s research, and also to visit other departments across Sweden within their research area.

 The applicant for the grant must be a Swedish HEI that has been approved as an administrating organisation Opens in new window. for grants from the Swedish Research Council.

 The application with a nominated candidate for the visiting professorship shall include a named researcher (project leader), who represents the department wishing to act as host for the visiting professorship.
 The project leader shall be employed by the administrating organisation at the start of and throughout the grant period and any further additional availability period.

 When the application is registered and signed in Prisma (see below), the HEI and the nominated department undertake to be responsible for the local hosting and all practical arrangements associated with the visiting professor’s visit to Sweden, if the visiting professorship is awarded.

 Number of applications and previous grants

-There is no limit to the number of applications a single HEI may submit, but a single candidate may only be nominated in one application.
+There is no limit to the number of applications a single HEI may submit or participate in, but the same candidate may only be nominated in application.

 No participating researchers may be included in this application.